SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/cf/deploy-to-cf.md

    ![login](./images/select_account.png)

-You'll need to [Assign Application Roles](https://developers.sap.com/tutorials/user-role-assignment.html) before you can access the application.
+Before you can access the application, you need to [Assign Application Roles](https://developers.sap.com/tutorials/user-role-assignment.html).

-Next step, proceed to [Integrate with SAP Build Workzone](https://developers.sap.com/tutorials/integrate-with-work-zone.html) to access the application in launchpad.
+As a next step, proceed to [Integrate with SAP Build Workzone](https://developers.sap.com/tutorials/integrate-with-work-zone.html) to access the application in launchpad.